Thomas Ambrose Butler: Biography

 Thomas Butler was born on March 21, 1837, in Dublin Ireland to a middle-class family.
 Growing up, he attended St. Paul's Parish in Dublin.
-He received secondary education through Schools of the Christian Brothers.
+Butler received secondary education through Schools of the Christian Brothers.
 Upon hearing of John Henry Newman's new school, Catholic University of Ireland, young Butler was the first to sign his name upon the roster.
 On October 19, 1854, Butler left the University and enrolled in the humanities class at St. Patrick's College, known at the time as Maynooth College.
-For the first three years of his priesthood, Butler remained in Ireland where he was appointed to a curacy in Wicklow County at St. Nicholas Parish in Dunlavin.
+For the first three years of his priesthood, Butler remained in Ireland where he was appointed to a curacy in Wicklow County at St. Nicholas Parish in Donard.

 In 1867, Butler immigrated to America and was assigned to Leavenworth, Kansas.
 Bishop John Baptiste Miège made Butler associate pastor of the Cathedral of Immaculate Conception.
 While here, Butler started analyzing the life of an average Irish immigrant in America as well as promoting the state of Kansas as a safe-haven for the Irish to start farms and communities.
 Although stationed in Leavenworth, Butler spent much of his 8 years traveling the state of Kansas, offering Mass, dispensing sacraments, and assessing the progress of Irish immigrants.
 From 1872 until about 1874, Butler was placed in charge of the parish in Hoge, Kansas.

 After his time in Leavenworth, Butler was assigned pastor of St. James Parish in St. Louis.
 While there, he interacted with many immigrants living in deplorable conditions and not fully finding root in their new home.
 In 1877, remembering the fertile lands back in Kansas, Butler won the support of wealthy Irish men to fund efforts to create a colony in Northeast Kansas.
 Soon, they purchased 12,000 acres of land in Pottawatamie County, Kansas from Union Pacific.
 On February 1, 1887 Butler organized a final meeting of the Colonization Board; the next day, a group of men headed west on the train to start the community.
 Eventually 600 people moved to this land and established a central community, Butler City; the center of the community being St. Columbkille's Church.

 At the same time Butler was organizing the Irish Colony, he founded St. Cronan parish in St. Louis.

 In April 1890, Butler made a visit to the former Butler City (the name of the town had since been changed to Blaine).
 He was met with a grand celebration with nearly all the surrounding residents attending.